rjhowell44/node-cpu-metrics/README.md

 ![heap_metrics](images/heap-usage-vs-gc-events.png)

 More important than the actual heap numbers are the trends over successive commits, as they hightight any unexpected increases in heap usage.
-Unexplained jumps are often caused by unintended side effects from code commits.
+Unexplained jumps are often caused by unintended side effects from code commits and package updates.
 Unexplained increases can even be a sign of newly introduced memory leaks.

 The charts above (unintentionally) show an interesting price point on heap usage (on a Travis server).
 When the `peek used size` reach the `peak physical size`, the physical size decreases dramatically, with the number of GC events nearly doubling.